-Add spatial coordinatesΒΆ
+Add spatial coordinates

-To get a copy of your DataArray with spatial coordinates assigned call the .geo.write_spatial_coords() method:
+To get a copy of your DataArray

 import xarray as xr